The Best Boozy Beverage Trails (That You Don’t Know About)

 “Jackson sits in the epicenter of one of the most scenic valleys in America, with mountain ranges surrounding,” says David DeFazio, co-founder of Wyoming Whiskey, the state’s first legal distillery.

 Wyoming Whiskey’s mission is to showcase and reflect the outstanding beauty and possibility of the state and its wild spaces.
 Their Wide-Open Spaces series blends long-aged bourbon whiskeys from grains grown in the Big Horn Basin.
-Each bottle benefits Yellowstone Forever, a foundation set up to protect and preserve the country’s first national park.
+As well, the series benefits Wyoming’s national parks, Grand Teton and Yellowstone, with each new National Parks Series release benefitting a specific park foundation.

 Wyoming Whiskey’s craft production operation is perched in the Big Horn Basin, which is ideal for growing grains.
 DeFazio explains that the Big Horn Basin’s high-desert, dry climate makes for higher-quality grain with higher levels of protein.
 To truly understand what’s in your glass, DeFazio says you need to get out into the backcountry to walk through the terroir that defines the flavors and aromas.
 But its heartbeat is in Jackson, where a thriving cultural arts center and the area’s abundant hiking opportunities draw visitors from across the world.